adamnagel/adamnagel.github.io/wisdom.md

 "Any meeting with more than 2 participants is a performance."
 -- I don't recall who said this, but it is definitely true.

+"Coming back to where you started is not the same as never leaving." ― Terry Pratchett